-It should be noted that if a member moves to the main section:
+It should be noted that If a member moves to the main section:

-- any existing Additional Pension Contribution (EAPC) must continue, unless the member elects to terminate the contract - any Shared Cost Additional Pension Contribution (EAPC/RAPC) contract must continue, unless the member elects to terminate the contract - any AVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract continues unless the member elects to terminate the contract

-- any additional regular contributions (ARC) contract must continue unless the member elects to terminate the contract - any added years contract must continue unless the member elects to terminate the contract - any additional survivor benefit contributions (ASBC) contract must continue unless the member elects to terminate the contract - any Preston part-time buy-back contributions must continue.
+- any existing Additional Pension Contribution (EAPC) must continue, unless the member elects to terminate the contractEAPC) - any Shared Cost Additional Pension Contribution (EAPC/RAPC) contract must continue, unless the member elects to terminate the contractEAPC / RAPC) contract - any AVC (EAVCAVC (EAVC) or Shared Cost AVC (EAVC/RAVC) contract continues unless the member elects to terminate the contractAVC (EAVC / RAVC) contract - any additional regular contributions (ARC) contract must continue unless the member elects to terminate the contract - any added years contract must continue unless the member elects to terminate the contract - any additional survivor benefit contributions (ASBCASBC) contract must continue unless the member elects to terminate the contract must continue, unless the member elects to terminate the contract.
+Any Preston parttime buy-back contributions must continue.